nobu/turkdevops-ruby/doc/scheduler.md

 ## Non-blocking Execution

-The scheduler hooks will only be used in special non-blocking execution contexts.
-Non-blocking execution contexts introduce non-determinism because the execution of scheduler hooks may introduce context switching points into your program.
+The fiber scheduler hooks will only be used in special non-blocking execution contexts.
+Non-blocking execution contexts introduce non-determinism because the execution of fiber scheduler hooks may introduce context switching points into your program.

 ### Fibers